-If you need help working out whether you should be more specialist, and how you can attract more clients to your practice, here’s 2 ways I can help you:
+If you need help working out whether you should be more specialist, and how you can attract more clients to your practice, here are 2 ways I can help you:

-- Come to my next workshop ‘Profitable Practice Secrets’ where we’ll work together to analyse your firm or practice and also work on tools to convert more enquiries into paying clients and maximise the profits you generate from existing clients.
+- Come to my next workshop ‘Profitable Practice Secrets’ where we’ll work together to analyze your firm or practice and also work on tools to convert more inquiries into paying clients and maximize the profits you generate from existing clients.

 - Work with me privately to attract more of your ideal clients, increase your fee income and profits, and reduce your working hours.
 Contact me by quoting “Private” in the subject line, tell me a little about your firm or practice and your growth goals for the next 6-12 months, and I’ll be in touch directly.